intake24/intake24/apps/docs/admin/surveys/prompt-types.md

 - `rating` - 5-star rating with optional comment to be submitted after the recall

 ### Food search prompt

+- `hints` - hints to be displayed in the prompt based on the search query (inline alerts)

 #### Food browser settings